lirondos/pylazaro/docs/source/install.rst

    $ pip uninstall pylazaro

 If you installed the extended version, running ``pip unistall pylazaro`` will not suffice.
-You will also need to navigate to ``pylazaro``'s package folder and in your ``site-package`` folder and remove all remaining files (model and embeddings).
+You will also need to navigate to ``pylazaro``'s package folder in your ``site-package`` folder and remove all remaining files (model and embeddings).

 .. code-block:: console